-It was a pleasant place and quite off the track of inquisitive tourists, for the nearest habitation was 12 miles dis-tant.
-From time to time, Mr. Crawford and his family used the little bay and the shadow of the tower for a pichicipa ground.
-The tower itself was closed by heavy ancient locks.
-The idea came to Mr. Crawford that he would like to

-Mr. Crawford that he would like to possess this tower; so one day, when the Alda was anchored close to the foot of the tower, he quietly left his family, and, taking an old servant with him, started for the nearest villags, which contained the government official who had charge of the national prop-erty in that part of the peninsula.
+It was a pleasant place and quite off the track of inquisitive tourists, for the nearest habitation was 12 mlies dis-tant.
+From time to time, Mr. Crawford and his family used the little bay and the shadow of the tower for a plenicing ground.
+The tower fitself was closed by heavy ancient locks.
+The idea came to Mr. Crawford that he would like to possess this tower; so one day, when the Alda was anchored close to the foot of the tower, he quietly left his foot of the tower, he quietly left his family, and, taking an old servant with him, started for the nearest villags, which contained the government official who had charge of the national prop-erty in that part of the peninsula.
 All day he was gone, and the shades of evening had begun to lower before they on the yacht saw him returning.
-He came on board, and, with his courtliest named, and it must be admitted that as things are now there is chance for a good deal of confusion in the mind a good deal of confusion in the mind of the reading public.
-Perhaps the case of the two Winston Churchfils is the most striking instance in point, but one also recalls immedi-ately that no less than three brothers by the name of Benson are writing simultaneously in this country, that as many Haggards, similarly related, are producing fiction, and that romantic works of a moral character are being turned out by two Hockings-both of turned out by two Hockings-both of them clergymen, too-the Rev. Silas and the Rev. Joseph.
-To name these, how-ever, is only to make a beginning, and a well known literary authority has just drawn up a much more formid-nble list of writers who not only have the same surnames, but in some cases the same Christian names.
-They inthe same christian names.
-They in-clude, three Zangwills, five William-sons, six Fowlers, seven Murrays, eight Smiths, and no less than nine Watsons --to name only a few out of a veritable literary army.
+He came on board, and, with his courtliest